asiernc/minishell/README.md

 # Mandatory functionalities

-Display a promt while waiting for a new commmand.
-Have a clean working history.
+Display a promt while waiting for a new commmand.\n Have a clean working history.\n
-Find and launch executables (using the PATH variable or an absolute path).
-Handle ' (single) and " (double) quotes like in bash.
+Find and launch executables (using the PATH variable or an absolute path).\n Handle ' (single) and " (double) quotes like in bash.
 Implement redirections such as:
     < redirect input.